Knowing the ins and outs of your camera means understanding all the camera parts in detail.

-Explaining all camera parts and their functionalities in this short article to help you out knowing your photography device better.
+In this article, you’ll learn about all the camera parts and their functionalities.
+We’re going through the main components of a digital camera, see how they work to help you out knowing your photography device better.

 Camera Parts: Pentaprism

 A pentaprism, as the name suggests, is a five-sided reflecting prism that redirects light by a constant 90 degrees even if the beam of light is not at an exact 90 degrees to the prism.
 Two of the five faces of the pentaprism are coated to act as mirrors, and allow for this redirection of light to occur.
 In DSLR cameras, a mirror and pentaprism system is used to direct the light the coming through the lens to the optical viewfinder.
 This system is one of the main reasons for DSLRs and mirrorless being larger than their compact counterparts and is one of the most important camera parts.

 The focusing screen is a thin translucent material found in a camera, that allows one to view the frame image through the optical viewfinder.
 Depending on the type of photographs being taken, several focusing screens are available.
 For low light photography, plain screens are preferred, and for wide-angle lenses and architectural images a screen with a grid etched on it is preferred.
 Most professional cameras also offer the photographer a choice of screens, that may be fairly easy to replace.

 Two similar convex lenses form the condenser lens.
 The condenser lens’ role is to correct any aberration or color fringing that is typically encountered with traditional lenses.